Paul-J-Company/Systems-Design/README.md

 + ***and many many more things to consider.
 I told you it was complicated***

 ## So what are the next steps?
-+ Read the information below which adds more details to what we've already discussed above.
++ Read the System Design Topics information below which adds more details to what we've already discussed above.
 + Read my -->Kubernetes<-- information.

+## System Design Topics:

 ### System Property Definitions:

-### System Design Topics:
-Three Levels of Maturity for Infrastructure Automation:
-  (1) Ad-hoc:
-       A mix of manual, scripted and niche infrastructure methods.
-      People-intensive and error-prone.
-  (2) Automated:
-        Enables infrastructure to be created, administrated and supported without needing increasing numbers of experts who are in high demand and short supply.
-  (3) Frictionless:
-       Consistent, simple, measurable and secure infrastructure automation.
-       Removes all manual work, reduces complexity and fragmentation, ensuring the infrastructure is governed, secure and accountable to the business.

 ### Principles of GitOps:
   1) Declarative: